I recommend this training to everyone who wants to take action to speak out against the injustice they are facing.

 Focusing on diplomatic etiquette, how to network, and how to ensure self care and the creation of a support circle.

 Purpose: Participants will be connected to a network of past and present politicians, campaign workers, and other change-makers with the intention of building an accountability/support network for potential candidates.

 ACCT Foundation, Teresa Woo-Paw

 NAAAP Toronto, Ben Hum

 The Justin Poy Agency, Justin Poy

 Institute for Change Leaders, Olivia Chow

-The Institute for Change Leaders is brought to you by the Faculty of Community Services at X University.
+The Institute for Change Leaders is a Canadian registered charity that can issue official donation receipts (no. 763310679 RR 0001).
+ICL is brought to you by the Faculty of Community Services at X University.